-Packed full of energy-boosting, nutritious ingredients these chocolate peanut butter energy balls are the snack you need to make today.
-Suitable for vegans and perfect for hungry kids.
+Packed full of energy-boosting, nutritious ingredients these chocolate peanut butter energy balls are a tasty snack that's suitable for vegans and perfect for hungry kids.

 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links are marked with *.